nachiketpandit101/pylingual-documentation/docs/source/tutorial.rst

 Compilation and Syntax Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Common Compilation and Syntax errors
+Common Compilation and Syntax Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Missing or extra parentheses

 - Decorator applied to a non-function (remove the decorator)